JorelAli/CommandAPI/docssrc/src/kotlindsl.md

 ## Executors

-The CommandTree DSL also provides executors to execute your command.
+The Kotlin DSL also provides executors to execute your command.
 You've seen the `anyExecutor` in the example above.

 To find out, which DSL executor corresponds to "normal" executors, you can refer to the table below: